Iceland: Foreign relations

 Iceland, which is a member of the UN, NATO, EFTA, Council of Europe, and OECD, maintains diplomatic and commercial relations with practically all nations, but its ties with the Nordic countries, Germany, the United States, Canada, and the other NATO nations are particularly close.
 Historically, due to cultural, economic, and linguistic similarities, Iceland is a Nordic country, and it participates in intergovernmental cooperation through the Nordic Council.

 Iceland is a member of the European Economic Area (EEA), which allows the country access to the single market of the European Union (EU).
-It was not a member of the EU, but in July 2009, the Icelandic parliament, the Althing, voted in favour of the application for EU membership and officially applied on 17 July 2009.
+It has never been a member state of the EU, but in July 2009, the Icelandic parliament, the Althing, voted in favour of applying for EU membership and Iceland officially applied on 17 July 2009.
 However, in 2013, opinion polls showed that many Icelanders were now against joining the EU; after the 2013 Icelandic parliamentary election the two parties which formed the island's new government—the centrist Progressive Party and the right-wing Independence Party—announced that they would hold a referendum on EU membership.
 In 2015, Minister for Foreign Affairs Gunnar Bragi Sveinsson informed the EU that Iceland would no longer pursue membership, but the application was not formally withdrawn and there have been subsequent calls for a referendum on the issue.
+A referendum on the resumption of European Union membership negotiations was held on 29 August 2026, with the No campaign winning with 52.8% of the vote, rejecting the restart of negotiations.